alanorwick/mosaic/README.md

 MOSAIC complements the developer's toolkit by helping us:
 + Perform root cause analysis on the many things that can go wrong in a cluster
 + Logically structure the the web of K8s resources, to make it surfable
-+ Automate repetitive or unmemorizable `kubectl/git/docker` chores
++ Automate repetitive or un-memorizable `kubectl/git/docker` chores
 + Understand the *how* and *why*s in Kubernetes without pausing the game

 <p align="center">